Recreational Unit Parking Reform for Surrey

 The two proposals are designed to work in tandem.

-Reference model on Township of Langley Section 107.6(3)
+1.6M Setback Model on Township of Langley Section 107.6(3)

 Submit your FULL NAME and COMPLETE ADDRESS (*Message Box) to Support this Initiative

-note: copy of the FULL Proposal will be emailed to you.
+copy of the FULL Proposal will be emailed to you.

 Create Your Own Website With Webador